liquidev/rapid/README.md

 Made for convenience while coding and better performance than all-in-one solutions like Godot.

+**Note:** As of June 2021, I'm not longer actively working on rapid.
+I'm still going to accept pull requests, but I'm not willing to add or fix any code myself.
+If anyone contributes often enough to the repository I can give them contributor status to make working on the project easier.

 ## Goals

 - Be easy to understand,